 How do I password protect an email in Outlook?

-- Click the Settings button, which opens the window shown directly below.
+6. Click the Settings button, which opens a window.

 It might also be worth adding DataNumen Outlook Password Recovery to Windows.
 That’s a freeware program that enables users to retrieve Outlook PST files.
 So, it will come in handy if ever you forget the original password for the Outlook PST.